besnik/tutorials/docker-mediawiki/readme.md

 `mkdir ~/mediawiki`

+Note in test or production system you want to create this folder in /srv/ directory that fits this purpose.

 Next we will create following sub-directories under `mediawiki` directory:

  - `config` - we will save here LocalSettings.php that installation script will generate.
 For sub-sequent start of container this file will be mounted to the mediawiki container.